What If I Forgot to Tell USCIS of My Change of Address?

 How to Tell USCIS Your Address Has Changed

-Another possibility is to complete and print out Form AR-11 and then mail it to the address listed on the USCIS website.
-(In fact, this is sometimes the only option, when the online system gets glitchy and sends error messages.)
-If changing your address through the mail after having submitted applications to USCIS that are still being processed, it is a good idea to also send a letter to the office processing your application to separately advise it of the new address.
+Another possibility is to complete and print out Form AR-11 and then mail it to the address listed on the second page of the form.
+However, a Form AR-11 sent by mail will not result in an automatic address update, as in the case of an online address change.
+If you change your address by mailing a Form AR-11, it is a good idea to also send a letter to the government office processing any pending petition or application, to separately advise it of the new address.

 If filing an AR-11 by mail, be sure to use a carrier that offers tracking, such as the U.S. Postal Service with certified mail and a return receipt requested.
 That way, you will have proof that you submitted it to USCIS, in case it gets lost in the system (as is not uncommon).